John William Woolf: Political career

-Woolf was elected to the Legislative Assembly of the Northwest Territories in the 1902 election, defeating Heber Simeon Allen in the district of Cardston.
-He served in this capacity until 1905, when the new province of Alberta was created out of part of the Northwest Territories.
-Though in keeping with territorial custom Woolf had served as an independent in the territorial legislature, federally he was a Liberal, and in the debate over whether Alberta's politics should be conducted on an independent basis or along party lines, he was a strong advocate of the latter option.
+Woolf was elected to the Legislative Assembly of the Northwest Territories in election, defeating Heber Simeon Allen in the district of Cardston.
+He served in the Assembly until 1905, when the province of Alberta was created out of part of the North-West Territories.
+In keeping with territorial custom, Woolf had served as an independent in the territorial legislature, but federally he was a Liberal.
+In the debate over whether Alberta's politics should be conducted on an independent basis or along party lines, he was a strong advocate of the latter option.

 His side prevailed, and when he ran for the Legislative Assembly of Alberta in the province's inaugural provincial election, it was as a provincial Liberal.
-He defeated Conservative John F. Parish with the largest majority of any candidate in southern Alberta to win the new provincial district of Cardston.
+He defeated Conservative John F. Parish with the largest majority of any candidate in southern Alberta to win in the Cardston district.
 Historian L. G. Thomas attributes this margin to Woolf's having "the Mormon vote in [his] pocket".

 In the 1909 election, he was re-elected by a reduced margin over Conservative Levi Harker.

-During 1910's Alberta and Great Waterways Railway scandal, Woolf remained loyal to Liberal Premier Alexander Cameron Rutherford.
+During 1910's Alberta and Great Waterways Railway scandal, Woolf was loyal to Premier Alexander Cameron Rutherford.
 He was rumoured to be Rutherford's choice to succeed Public Works Minister William Henry Cushing, whose resignation had precipitated the scandal, but Rutherford's government collapsed before he appointed any successor.
-When Rutherford was replaced by Arthur Sifton, Woolf supported the new government, even though its approach to the Alberta and Great Waterways question was opposed to Rutherford's, which Woolf had also supported.
+When Arthur Sifton replaced Rutherford as premier, Woolf supported the new premier, even though his approach to the Alberta and Great Waterways question was contrary to Rutherford's old policies, which Woolf had then supported.